Covid 19 coronavirus: 'They're pretty crushed': Union fights for supermarket workers after 10% bonus gets chopped

 Tali Williams, of First Union, says that's about to come to an end next week, when the country moves into alert level 3.
 However, the risk to supermarket workers will continue.

-But a Countdown spokesperson said they were retaining the 10 per cent bonus for staff over 70 or those deemed "high risk" by the Government and would implement the living wage from September, for all staff who have worked their 12 months or more.
+But a Countdown spokesperson said the bonus was for essential workers during alert level 4 and it would be implementing the living wage from September, for all staff who have worked their 12 months or more.

-While Foodstuffs says it "makes sense" for wages to return to normal and business owners can reward their teams independently for their hard work.
+Foodstuffs says it "makes sense" for wages to return to normal and business owners can reward their teams independently for their hard work.

 Williams said workers continued to risk their safety, "often for poverty wages, so that the rest of us can stay home and eliminate the spread of Covid-19 in New Zealand as we've been asked to do".